Helen Clark: In popular culture

 In 1996, Clark guest starred as herself in popular New Zealand soap opera Shortland Street.
 A satirical book, later adapted as a play, titled On the Conditions and Possibilities of Helen Clark Taking Me as Her Young Lover, by Richard Meros, was published by Lawrence and Gibson in 2005.
 Clark has also guest-starred on bro'Town, the New Zealand animated television series.

+In 2020, the Eden Park Trust Board requested the right to stage six concerts a year, without having to seek individual planning permission – a process that had forced it to drop past concert plans.
+Clark said concerts at Eden Park stadium would "represent a home invasion of noise" and told a planning hearing the bid for six gigs a year should be rejected.
+Clark lives four streets from the stadium and told the independent planning commission "one's home is one's sanctuary".
+The former prime minister moved into her home in 1981 when Eden Park was a venue for daytime cricket and rugby.